z0ph/z0ph/README.md

 I started my career in Information Technology in 2005 in a glass factory at Saint-Gobain as a System Administrator in the little town of Mers-les-Bains, France.

 Then, I became Technical Account Manager (TAM) at Microsoft, AWS Cloud Architect for Mediametrie, and Ops Manager for SNCF Logistics.
-And more recently, Senior Cloud Infrastructure Architect for ENGIE.
+And more recently, Senior Cloud Architect for ENGIE.

 Please find my detailed profile on [LinkedIn](https://www.linkedin.com/in/grenuv/).